 - Stir to combine.
 Add salt to taste. (image 13)

-- Cover & cook until the masala starts to leave ghee from the sides (image 14 & 15).
+- Cover & cook until the masala starts to leave ghee from the sides (images 14 & 15).
 Stir it in between to avoid masala sticking to the bottom of the pan.

 - Now add in the prawns & the curry leaves.
-Mix it with the masala & cook it for 5-7 minutes over low heat. (image 16)
+Mix it with the bhuna ghee roast masala & cook it for 5-7 minutes over low heat (image 16).
+The Mangalorean Prawn ghee roast is ready to serve (images 17 & 18).

 - Serve Prawns ghee roast with Roti/Chapati (Indian flatbread).